aolwyn/aolwyn/README.md

 - 👋 Hi, I’m @aolwyn (Adam Bayley).
 I'm a student at Queen's University (Kingston, ON) studying computer engineering. ( 4th year )

-- 👀 I’m interested in swimming, video games, reading, and the medical applications of coding!
+- 👀 I’m interested in swimming, video games, reading

-- 🔨 I have  played and privately-coached CS:GO at an amateur / professional level, tutored introductory coding and first year math, and lifeguarded at outdoor pools
+- 🔨 I have  played and privately-coached CS:GO at an amateur / professional level, tutored introductory coding and first year math, and lifeguarded at outdoor pools.
+In terms of Tech industry experience, I've completed a hackathon, worked as a computer lab assistant doing dev + experimental work, and done some software projects on the side.

-- 🌱 I just finished programming a tower defence game with a team, and am now learning/practicing Python!
-I am also practicing my data structures and algorithms, and I am looking to learn about AI and machine learning!

 - 📫 How to reach me: adambayley2@gmail.com
 - https://www.linkedin.com/in/adam-bayley-4b6611227